Ways to save

 - Use lights efficiently.
 Use reading lamps rather than lighting a whole room.
 Switch lights off when you leave the room and consider sensors for outdoor lights.

 - Switch to energy-efficient lighting.
-LEDs use around 80% less energy than older and last longer too.
+LEDs use around 80% less energy than old-style bulbs and last longer too.

 Understanding your energy bills